 The Board Risk Committee is a sub-committee of the Board.
 Each member of the Board is also a member of the Committee.
-The Committee is chaired by one of the Board’s independent directors.
-The Society’s Secretary and Solicitor, other members of the management team and external advisors (such as internal and external audit) may also attend meetings as appropriate.
+The Committee is chaired by one of the Board’s independent directors, who is expected to have a working knowledge of, in particular, liquidity, capital and risk management issues and stress testing.
+The holder of the SMF 16 Compliance Oversight Function, is normally expected to attend meetings.
+Other members of the management team and external advisors (such as internal and external audit) may also attend meetings as appropriate.

 The quorum necessary for the transaction of business shall be three members.
 A duly convened meeting of the Committee at which a quorum is present shall be competent to exercise all or any of the authorities, powers and discretions vested in or exercisable by the Committee.

 The Committee is tasked with identifying the key risks facing the Society and determining their importance given their potential impact and likelihood of occurrence.
 The Committee will also ensure that the Society’s response to all identified key risks is appropriate.

 i) Review and maintain the Risk Management Framework (RMF).
 This document includes: the Society’s Statement of Risk Appetite (SRA), Statement of Operational Risk Appetite, Statement of Conduct Risk Appetite and Financial Crime Risk Appetite Statement.
 Ensure that the statements adequately identify all the key risks faced by the Society (including risk to Members) and that for those risks it also identifies appropriate management responses.
 These documents will be reviewed at least annually and more frequently if dictated by market conditions.